How to Play Dodgeball: A Beginner's Guide

 -

-The Court: The game is played on a rectangular court, divided into two halves.
+The Court: The game is played on a rectangular court, divided into two halves, with five to six dodgeballs depending on game format (foam or cloth).

 -